 If your doctor has diagnosed you with atopic dermatitis, then you’ve got the skin condition commonly called eczema.
 Of course, you might have figured this out on your own—eczema causes red, itchy skin, making life uncomfortable.
 It may go away on its own, but it can always flare back up.
 Since there are no mainstream cures for eczema, natural remedies for eczema are common.
 These typically aim at relieving itching and prevent flare-ups.

 Warm baths always feel good, but when combined with baking soda or uncooked colloidal oatmeal, they can also be used to address eczema!
-Try out our tips and learn how to treat eczema now!
-Soak in the bath for 10 to 15 minutes, then pat dry.
+Try out our tips and learn how to treat eczema; soak in the bath for 10 to 15 minutes, then pat dry.
 For maximum efficacy, follow up with medicated lotions or moisturizers.
 If using both of these, apply the medical lotion before the moisturizer.

 Calamine Lotion & Other Natural Remedies for Eczema